-I am a fourth-year genetics PhD candidate with an emphasis in biotechnology.
+I am a sixth-year genetics PhD candidate with an emphasis in biotechnology.
 In the Draper lab, I am investigating how zebrafish develop ovaries and testes.
 In the far future, this research may provide a deeper understanding into how these mechanisms, when hijacked, contribute to ovarian or testicular cancer.
 I am motivated to share my love of science with the community because my younger self would have loved to participate as an audience member in events I volunteer with now.
 I believe maintaining curiosity throughout one’s education is important for pursuing a science career.
 I tweet from @SciSays, manage the website, and serve as editor-in-chief for blog posts.

 Mary Madera: Twitter

 I am a second year Plant Biology PhD student studying strawberry aroma with the Terpene Lab of Dr. Philipp Zerbe and the UC Strawberry BreedingProgram directed by Dr. Steven Knapp.
 With a background from UC Berkeley in Plant Genetics and Nutrition, I’d like to know why different kinds of strawberries smell and taste unique, and determine which types are preferred by the people who eat them!
 Apart from food science, my passions lie in science outreach, which is why I am very excited to be part of the leadership team for SciSays.
 From 2015-late 2018 I was an active member of the sister group of SciSays, The CLEAR Project, at UC Berkeley where I was the outreach event coordinator from 2016-2018.
 Look for me and the SciSays table the Davis Farmer’s Markets and the Bay Area Discovery Day with an array of family friendly science activities and scientific food for thought!